mapuiexts/React-OlExt/README.md

 </p>
 <p>
     There are hundreds of UI components ready to be used or to be extended.
-    For the complete list and description of all components, check the section "UI Components" (there you can also find the usage of each component with description of the parameters and a LIVE EDITOR on where you can modify the code and see interactively the result).
+    For the complete list and description of all components, check the section
+    <a href="https://mapuiextensions.github.io/react-olext.github.io/en/v0.1/apidoc/#/UI%20Components">UI Components</a>: there you can also find the usage of
+    each component with description of the parameters and a LIVE EDITOR on where you can modify the code and see interactively the result.
 </p>
 <img src="docs/images/intro_1.png" alt="description of image" width="80%">
 <p></p>